How Length of Credit History Affects Your Credit Score

-Let’s start at the top.
-You have a credit score.
-That score influences the amount of credit and the terms that lenders may offer.
+Let’s start at the top: You have a credit score, and that score influences the amount of credit and the terms that lenders may offer.
 What determines your score?
 Your payment history (35% of your score), amounts owed (30%), amount of new credit (10%), and mix of credit (10%) are taken into consideration.
 Then there’s your credit history, which refers to how long you’ve been using credit and accounts for 15% of your score.

 How length of credit history is calculated

 The length of your credit history is broken down into three parts:

 - How long each of your accounts has been open.

 - How long specific account “types” have been open (installment vs. revolving).

 - The length of time since those accounts have been used.

 All of this information is stored in your credit reports.
 FICO’s scoring formula for length of credit history also includes your Average Age of Accounts (AAoA).
 You can divide your oldest and newest accounts by your total number of accounts to find your AAoA.